-Compliance with this provision is based upon the Auditor's assessment of the intake process and the screening instrument used and review of the screening records from the residents' case files.
-This is supported by an interview with the Caseworker.
+Compliance with this provision is based upon the Auditor's assessment of the screening instrument used and review of the screening records from the residents' case files.
+This is supported by an interview with a medical staff (staff responsible for Risk Screening).